 Let’s talk about a few things you should know to get the best results from your melted chocolate.

-What Kind Of Chocolate Do I Need?
+What Kind of Chocolate for Chocolate Fountain Do I Need?

 The short answer is “any kind,” but you’ll need to consider a few things before shoving a few Hershey’s kisses in the mix.